flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 ### Anatomy of an entry

-Every entry has a number of fields, presented here in the order they appear with v1.13.5.
+Every entry has a large number of fields, presented here in the order they visually appear as of v1.13.5.

 In the first row of every entry, there is an unlabeled "enabled" toggle that lets the entry be quickly turned off entirely.
 This is useful for testing. and quick-swapping of state.